Nike Air Jordan – Behind The Brand

 In 1984, a new player entered the NBA with a future full of promise.
 From his first season, Michael Jordan was a noticeably talented player.
 Nike took a risk on the young athlete and signed a unique deal with Jordan to produce his own line of shoes.
 Jordan ironically had always worn Adidas up until that point but was swayed to the deal after meeting with Nike executives.

-The original Air Jordan I sneakers were produced exclusively for Jordan in early 1984 and released to the public in late 1984.
+The original Air Jordan I sneaker was produced exclusively for Jordan in early 1984 and released to the public in late 1984.
 With their iconic red and black features, the original shoes were actually banned by the NBA for being too colorful at a time when all shoes were mandatory white.

 The famous ploy by Nike at the time was to pay the $5000 fine that Jordan received every time he wore the new shoes on the court.
 This sparked news headlines and was capitalized into a TV advertisement which played off the rebellious aspect of the shoes.